Black Adam (film): Pre-production

 The next month, Warner Bros. adjusted their upcoming release schedule due to the pandemic, leaving Black Adam without a release date.
 Later in October, Sarah Shahi joined the cast as Adrianna Tomaz.
 Quintessa Swindell was cast as Cyclone in December, with Marwan Kenzari joining the cast in February 2021.
 Filming was expected to begin that April, with the construction of the sets beginning by mid-March.
 Pierce Brosnan was cast as Kent Nelson / Doctor Fate at the end of March, and the film was given a new release date of July 29, 2022.
 In April, James Cusati-Moyer, Bodhi Sabongui, Mo Amer, and Uli Latukefu joined the cast in undisclosed roles.
 Latukefu previously worked with Johnson on the series Young Rock, while Sabongui's character was described as a key role from the Black Adam comics.

 Henry Cavill reprises his role as Superman from other DCEU films during the film's mid-credits scene; this marks his first time shooting material as the character since Justice League (2017).
 Johnson stated that Seven Bucks Productions, including himself, Dany Garcia, and Hiram Garcia, played an integral role in the re-negotiations between Warner Bros. and Cavill.
 Johnson originally pitched the idea for Cavill to reprise his role to DC Films president Walter Hamada, who rejected the idea due to his plans for different Superman projects.
+With the mediation of Johnson, Cavill, who had been working on production for the Witcher at the time, negotiated a "one-off deal" with Warner Bros.
+Discovery and was paid $250,000 for his involvement.
+Johnson and his team had spent six years since 2019 attempting to negotiate with Warner Bros.
+To include Cavill in the film.
+By the time it was approved, the ability to include Cavill in any capacity was limited to the credits scene due to the film having already achieved picture lock when the cameo was shot.